- Official EFT Tutorial

 One reason we emphasized Finding Aspects within the EFT Tapping Process so strongly in previous articles is because it is possible to be tapping on one thing and switch aspects to something else that is far more intense than you expected.

 Most of the time this just means tears, anger, or some other emotion that is so strong you can’t switch your focus back to the event.
 In extreme cases you might start trembling, stammering, or showing other signs of major distress.
-In addition, you might shut down and be unable to speak.
+This is not a 'side-effect' but a normal (albeit intense) sympathetic stress reaction to that particular aspect or you are coming out of the Freeze reaction (again, not a side-effect).
+Don’t be alarmed, it is part of the healing process.
+Just keep tapping (see below).
+In rare cases, you might shut down and be unable to speak.
+This means you are reliving the Freeze reaction which happened in the real event.
+Again, don’t be alarmed.
+If continued tapping doesn't bring you out of it, then open your eyes stand up, stamp your feet, move your body and keep tapping until you have calmed down completely (see below).

 The professional term for a response of this kind is “abreaction”, but that term is usually reserved for the most extreme examples.
 We use the term “meltdown” to include the less severe reactions that can also benefit from the adjusted EFT approach that follows.